Fedor Tyutin: New York Rangers (2003–2008)

-On 17 February 2008, Tyutin signed a four-year contract extension with the Rangers worth $11.375 million.
+Columbus Blue Jackets (2008–2016)

 In the immediate off-season, on 2 July 2008, Tyutin was traded with Christian Bäckman to the Columbus Blue Jackets for Nikolai Zherdev and Dan Fritsche.
 He scored nine goals as well as adding 25 assists in his first season in Columbus.

 On 31 August 2011, Tyutin signed a six-year contract extension with the Columbus Blue Jackets worth $27 million.
 During the 2012–13 NHL lockout, Tyutin played for Atlant Moscow of the Kontinental Hockey League.

 After playing 8 seasons with the Blue Jackets, on 29 June 2016, the Blue Jackets bought out the remaining two-years of Tyutin's contract in order to clear salary cap space, as the team was pressed against the cap ceiling.
 He immediately became a free agent.

+Colorado Avalanche (2016–2017)

 On 1 July 2016, Tyutin was quickly signed on the opening day of free agency, agreeing to a one-year, $2 million contract to add a veteran presence for the Colorado Avalanche.

 Signed with the intention of mentoring and playing alongside young countryman Nikita Zadorov, Tyutin began the 2016–17 season making his Avalanche debut in a 6–5 opening night victory over the Dallas Stars on 15 October 2016.
 He collected his first goal for the club, in a 3–1 defeat to the Florida Panthers on 16 December 2016.